John Casper Leyden was born in Denholm in the Scottish Borders, on 8 September 1775, the son of a tenant farmer.

 With Scott’s help, Leyden found a job as an assistant surgeon in India although he needed a degree in medicine before he could take up his post.

-Building on the foundations of previous study Leyden returned to university, this time to St Andrews, to complete his training.
+Building on the foundations of previous study Leyden returned to university, this time to the University of St Andrews, to complete his training.
 With immense application, he passed the necessary exams.

 Leyden spent three months with Raffles and his wife Olivia, and during that time he found himself falling in love.
 He later expressed his feelings for Olivia in a poem, The Dirge of the Departed Year.